 In this second interview in a series of four, I had the opportunity to talk again with Janet Langley, one of the authors of The Roadmap to Literacy: A Guide to Teaching Language Arts in Waldorf Grades 1-3.
-More great ideas for helping homeschoolers teach writing, reading, spelling.
+More great ideas for helping homeschoolers with developing literacy with children including writing, reading, spelling.

 Janet is a former Waldorf class teacher and she wrote the book with Jennifer Militzer-Kopperl, a private remedial educator who works with Waldorf students.
 They are both accredited Waldorf teachers.

 You can get a copy of the book at Janet’s website, Waldorf Inspirations.
 Be sure to visit the site for many wonderful (free) ideas and resources for early childhood and each grade, 1-8.

 In this conversation, Janet and I talk about how to use the book plus a few key concepts: kid writing, phonics rules, the “sacred nothing” of the 3-day rhythm, and the difference between main lessons and practice sessions.

 Janet has years of experience as a classroom teacher, and I have years of experience as a homeschooling Mom.
 And now we both mentor teachers and homeschoolers.
 If you haven’t had a chance to watch the first interview, where we introduce the 5 phases of literacy, here’s a link: Developing Literacy in the Early Elementary Grades.

 In this second interview in the series of four, we’re going to lay the groundwork for our upcoming conversations about planning main lessons and practice sessions.

 Developing Literacy with The Roadmap to Literacy Book

 - Janet suggests rebinding The Roadmap to Literacy book into 3 smaller books because you’ll use each section differently.